Aerial panoramic view of Zagreb city with historic center and red-tiled rooftops, capital of Croatia

 Off-season (lower prices)

-Zagreb, Croatia is a Moderate destination perfect for culture and food.
+Zagreb, Croatia is a destination with a temperate climate, perfect for Upper Town charm and café culture.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $84/day, while mid-range trips average $198/day.
+Budget travel costs around $92/day, while mid-range trips average $216/day.
 EU citizens need only ID.

 /day